thajime0125/Sophia_Reserch/README.md

 # Sophia_Reserch

-My graduation reserch about generating a baseball digest.
+My graduation reserch about generating a digest video of the baseball game.